stacklandsdev/modding-wiki/source/guides/red_panda.rst

 		}
 	}

-To make the red panda use this script, change the ``"script"`` in the JSON to ``ModTesting.RedPanda``.
+To make the red panda use this script, change the ``"script"`` in the JSON to ``ExampleModNS.RedPanda``.

 .. code-block::
 	:linenos:
 	:lineno-start: 8

-	"script": "ModTesting.RedPanda",
+	"script": "ExampleModNS.RedPanda",

 If you build your mod now, the red panda should have all the functionality of the script.